 6 most popular styles of shades and blinds that can boost the visual appeal of your home

 Window treatment is the centerpiece of your home decor.
 The blinds and shades you choose, provide a unique character and ambiance to each room.
 These are among the most functional home decor that you would choose.
-You can buy these amazing accessories from a specialized store or look for indoor roller blinds online.
+You can buy these amazing accessories from a specialized store outlook for trendy roller shades meridian id online.
 Numerous options of window treatment are available in the market that lets you pick the ideal option for your home.
 The wide variety lets you pick the shades and blinds that suit your personality, blend with the decor theme, and enhance the overall appeal of the rooms.
 You can choose a light color or sheer shades for a bright but subtle room.
 While bold patterns can add more oomph to your space, thicker and heavier shades can block the light and keep the space cool and cozy.
 Here are some popular styles that are equally admired by present-day contemporary customers and old school, traditional buyers.

 - Vertical blinds

 These blinds are made of a set of vertical slats that are attached to a track on the top.
 You can choose different styles that can be opened by parting from the middle or slide side to side.
 Although these can be used for small windows these are more suitable for long windows and doors.

 - Venetian blinds

 These are extremely popular and have been in style for long years.
 Venetian slides consist of horizontal slats that are connected with strings and tapes.
 The tapes or stripes of clothes makes them easy to use.
 These blinds can be easily pushed up and drawn down according to your needs

 - Pleated shades